fabferri/az-pattern/hub-spoke-vnets/hub-spoke-netw-policies-pe/README.md

 | User    | Active  | 0.0.0.0/0        | Virtual appliance | 10.0.100.10         | to-nva                  |
 | Default | Invalid | 10.0.50.4/32     | InterfaceEndpoint | \-                  | \-                      |

-the effective routing table shows that the default network for the private endpoint **10.0.50.4/32** is invalid.
+the effective routing table shows that the default network for the Private Endpoint **10.0.50.4/32** is invalid.

 <br>